Etiwanda Native Forest Protection Project

 Project Information:

-The Etiwanda Native Forest Protection Project is an avoided deforestation project located at Etiwanda Station, approximately 90km south of Cobar in the Western Division of New South Wales.
-Registered in June 2014, the project protects 9,933 hectares of native forest that was historically approved for clearing but is now retained for carbon sequestration.
+Etiwanda Native Forest Protection Project is an avoided deforestation project located on the 'Etiwanda' property, approximately 95km south of Cobar in the semi-arid Western Division of New South Wales.
+It was registered in June 2014 and covers 9,932.91 hectares.